-As companies continue to reckon with hybrid work, real estate professionals are focused on ensuring the best strategies are deployed for each client's unique situation.
-One common scenario involves the decision to eliminate excess space.
-In this situation, there are two common options for commercial tenants: subleasing or a lease buyout — each with cash, balance sheet, and profit and loss impacts that must be understood to achieve an optimal financial outcome.
+There are two common options for commercial tenants looking to eliminate excess space: subleasing or a lease buyout — each with cash, balance sheet, and P&L impacts that must be understood to achieve an optimal financial outcome.

 What Is a Sublease?